 - Rub a large bowl with butter or grease with oil or spray with cooking spray, then scrape the elastic dough into the bowl.
 Cover with plastic wrap and let rise in a warm place for about 45 minutes.

-- Meanwhile, grease and flour a 9x5 inch loaf pan.
+- Meanwhile, grease and flour a 9×5 inch loaf pan.
 If you want, you can grease, then line with a strip of parchment, then grease and flour again.

 - Cover loosely with a greased piece of plastic wrap and let shaped dough rise in a warm, draft-free place until doubled in size (dough should be just puffing over top of pan), about 45 minutes.

 - Preheat oven to 375° F. Beat remaining egg with 1 teaspoon water in a small bowl to blend.
-Brush top of dough with egg wash and sprinkle with sea salt (I did not do this), if desired.
+Brush top of dough with egg wash and sprinkle with sea salt or sesame seeds if desired.

-- Bake the bread (you can rotate the loaf pan halfway through if you need to) until bread is deep golden brown and baked through, about 35 minutes.
+- Bake the bread until bread is deep golden brown and baked through, about 35 minutes.